rhul-compsoc/royalhackaway.com/_events/localhost2018.md

 start: "2018-08-01T12:00:00+00:00"
 end: "2018-08-01T12:00:00+00:00"

-short-description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s."
+short-description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
+full-description: "This event is like a mini-hackathon, where you'll learn a new skill.
+It's a great place to start if you're interested in the hacking commmunity, want to pick up a new skill, or just want to try something fun.
+"

 # Used for styling
 color: "#4E92DF"